cwfparsonson/ddls/README.rst

 and pass it the ``RampClusterEnvironment``.
 This is powerful because it means that you as a researcher can define your own custom environment class with your own actions, observations, rewards, and decision-making agent and still have the ``RampClusterEnvironment`` perform the underlying DDL simulation logic.
-This makes the ``ddls`` compatible with many research projects beyond just what was focused on by PAC-ML.
+This makes the ``ddls`` library compatible with many research projects beyond just what was focused on by PAC-ML.

 Below is an example of how you might go about building your own custom environment with your own framing of actions, rewards, observations, and so on but using the